12 months full time

 The programme is suitable for graduates and experienced journalists.
 Graduates have the opportunity to develop their practical skills in journalism and public relations (PR) and to undertake analyses of the social, economic and cultural contexts of the media.
 Trained journalists can use the programme to develop a sophisticated analysis of the role of the media in today’s global society and to acquire cutting-edge practical skills in a range of media technologies.

-An upper-second-class Honours degree, or international equivalent, in the arts, humanities or social sciences.
-We will also consider applicants on an individual basis with relevant professional experience and/or journalism training.
+An upper-second-class Honours degree, or international equivalent.
+We will also consider applicants on an individual basis with lower or non-standard qualifications and relevant professional experience in the media, broadcast or print journalism.

-Applicants whose first language is not English should have a minimum of IELTS 6.5 and a minimum 6.0 in all other sub skills, TOEFL 90 (internet-based), or equivalent.
+Applicants whose first language is not English should have a minimum of IELTS 6.5 (with a minimum of 6.0 in all sub-sections), TOEFL 90 (Internet-based with a minimum of: 20 in listening; 21 in reading and writing; and 23 in speaking), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.